Learn how to buy a house and how to sell a house with confidence. Our tips will help you sell your home and buy another (or your first) like a pro.

 If you’re a fitness nut, and you’ve transformed your living room into a home gym, it may be off-putting to prospective buyers.
 When people look at houses, they generally want to see rooms used for their intended purposes.
 Even a home office in a bedroom can make a buyer feel like the house doesn’t have enough bedrooms.
 Keep room usage traditional during the selling process.
 This leads us to-

-You don’t need to hire a professional staging company to make your house salable.
+You don’t need to hire a professional staging company to sell your house.
 Just use a little restraint.
 We’ve found the less-is-more approach to work for staging.
 Keep only the bare minimum amount of furniture.
 Too many pieces make a room feel small.

 I like to remove most decor items as well, leaving only a few tasteful accent pieces.
 Not everyone may share your taste in decorating, so best not to clobber them over the head with it.